AOMediaCodec/libavif/tests/data/README.md

 ![](seine_sdr_gainmap_big_srgb.avif)

 Source : modified version of `seine_sdr_gainmap_srgb.avif` with an upscaled gain map, generated using libavif's API.
+See `CreateTestImages` in `avifgainmaptest.cc`.

 SDR image with a gain map to allow tone mapping to HDR.
 The gain map's width and height are doubled compared to the base image.
 This is an atypical image just for testing.
 Typically, the gain map would be either the same size or smaller as the base image.

 ### File [seine_hdr_gainmap_srgb.avif](seine_hdr_gainmap_srgb.avif)